HarrisonKramer/optiland/docs/developers_guide/optimization_framework.rst

    - The `OptimizationProblem` class orchestrates the optimization process.
    - Key responsibilities include:

      - Adding **operands** to define the merit function.
      - Adding **variables** to define the parameters to optimize.
-     - Computing the overall objective function.
+     - Computing the overall objective function value.

 2. **Optimizers**:

    - A base `Optimizer` class wraps `scipy.optimize.minimize` and provides a unified interface.
    - Built-in optimizers include:

      - **Dual Annealing**
      - **Differential Evolution**
      - **Least Squares** (and more)